actions/importer-labs/gitlab/2-audit.md

 ## Prerequisites

-1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your Codespace environment and start a GitLab server.
+1. Followed the steps [here](./readme.md#configure-your-codespace) to set up your GitHub Codespaces environment and start a GitLab server.
 2. Completed the [configure lab](./1-configure.md#configuring-credentials).

 ## Perform an audit

-We will be performing an audit against your preconfigured GitLab server.
-We will need to answer the following questions before running this command:
+You will be performing an audit against your preconfigured GitLab server.
+Answer the following questions before running this command:

-1. What namespace (e.g. group) do we want to audit?
+1. What namespace (e.g. group) do you want to audit?
     - __valet__.
-In this example we will be auditing the `valet` group.
+In this example you will be auditing the `valet` group.
 In the future, you could add additional groups and subgroups to the audit command.

-2. Where do we want to store the result?
+2. Where do you want to store the result?
     - __./tmp/audit__.
-This can be any path within the working directory that Valet commands are executed from.
+This can be any path within the working directory from which Valet commands are executed.

 ### Steps